The Millennium Gate: Position of the Korea Architects Institute

 On March 15, 2023, the Korea Architects Institute, a group of architects, pointed out in a press release that Seoul Ring and the Millennium Gate are similar in concept, form, name, and even in their location of construction.
 However, they noted that the Seoul City announcement made no mention of the Millennium Gate design that was planned in 2000.
-They labeled this as 'an unethical act ignoring copyright' and argued that if the construction proceeds in this manner, it would inevitably be considered plagiarism.
+They labeled this as "an unethical act ignoring copyright" and argued that if the construction proceeded in this manner, it would inevitably be considered plagiarism.
 Moreover, they expressed deep disappointment and concern that Seoul City, which values design, is pushing forward an important project without a basic understanding of copyright.

-Seoul City's Clarification
+Seoul City's clarification

 On March 16, 2023, Seoul City refuted claims that the ongoing 'Seoul Ring' project plagiarized the design of the Millennium Gate planned in 2000.
 Seoul City stated that the Seoul Ring design was an example to set a direction for deriving a specific design plan, emphasizing that the basic circular shape of the Ferris wheel is a public domain that anyone can use.
 Seoul City also denied the copyright infringement claims, noting that apart from both being circular, Mayor Oh's Seoul Ring and the Millennium Gate have nothing in common.
 They explained the difference is that while the Millennium Gate has only four gondolas (closed cabins), Mayor Oh's Seoul Ring has 36 cabins.
 Mayor Oh's Seoul Ring is described as an amusement facility with 36 cabins rotating, whereas the Millennium Gate is emphasized as a building.
 Seoul City also pointed out that the gondolas in the Millennium Gate rotate inside, while in Mayor Oh's Seoul Ring, they rotate outside.
 Seoul City explained that functionally, the Millennium Gate (an observation tower, viewpoint) and Seoul Ring (Ferris wheel) have different structures, thus not constituting copyright infringement.
 However, Seoul City added that they respect the design of the Millennium Gate and will take appropriate measures if legal issues arise during the private investment project design process.